 For more information, visit the UW’s use of marks policy.

 The UW brand site provides guidance for co-branding with other units on campus or with external partners.
-For best results, the UW crest logo should only appear once.
+For best results, the W Crest logo should only appear once.

 All promotional goods and apparel using UW–Madison logos or trademarks must be produced and purchased through a licensed vendor.